Try adjusting your search terms

 A day pass to the Stonehill Wellness Center costs $10 for a single day, or you can purchase a 10-Visit Punch Pass for $80.
 This allows you to enjoy all-inclusive access to the facility for the duration of the pass.

-To apply for membership, you can download the membership application from the website or complete it electronically via DocuSign.
+To apply for Wellness Center membership, you can download the membership application from the website, complete it electronically via DocuSign, or complete in person at the Center.
 For any questions, you may also contact the Wellness Center directly.

 No, there are no refunds for unused personal training sessions.
 It's important to plan and utilize the sessions purchased within one year of the purchase date.